RWS/dxa-flexible-campaign-content/README.md

 * All editable content will be merged into the campaign markup.
 * If DXA runs in a staging mode additional XPM markup will be generated around the editable content to make it inline editable.

+The extension has been verified both on SDL Web 8.1.1 and SDL Web 8.5 using DXA 1.7.

 Installation
 --------------